For the Record

 Senate Committee on Energy and Natural Resources

-Mr. Chairman and members of the Committee on Energy and Natural Resources I am pleased to appear before you today on behalf of the Department of the Interior to support enactment of legislation that would convey the three geographical miles of submerged lands adjacent to the Northern Mariana Islands to the Government of the Northern Mariana Islands.
-The Administration would strongly support this bill if amended to address the issues outlined below.
+Mr. Chairman and members of the Committee, the Department of the Interior is pleased to provide this statement for the record in support of enactment of legislation that would convey the three geographical miles of submerged lands adjacent to the Northern Mariana Islands to the Government of the Northern Mariana Islands.
+The Administration would strongly support this bill if amended to address the issues outlined below

 The bill is intended to give the Commonwealth of the Northern Mariana Islands (CNMI) authority over its submerged lands from mean high tide seaward to three geographical miles distant from its coast lines.